flyinglightspeck/StandbyFLSs/README.md

-# Failure Handling for 3D Displays Using FLSs
+# Standby FLSs for FLS Illumination

+## Python Version
+This software was developed based on Python 3.9.0

 ## Clone
 ``git clone https://github.com/flslab/FailureHandling.git``

-## Set Up
+## Set Up Local
-Run ``bash setup.sh`` to set up the project.
-If you are using IDE like PyCharm, it will automatically download all the requirements.
+Run ``pip3 install -r requirements.txt`` in the root directory.
+If you are using IDE like PyCharm, you can download all the requirements with it.

 ## Run Local